by Tara Springett

 The solution for all problems that constitute the kundalini syndrome is to embrace the powerful energy as our own self and give up the idea of getting rid of it.
 Ultimately, we are dealing with pure energy that can be used for good or bad purposes.
 If we learn to channel this heightened energy into loving projects and spiritual development, we will be extremely happy and successful in the long-term.
 Most people benefit from the guidance of an experienced mentor to achieve this goal.

-Tara Springett is a fully qualified and licensed psychotherapist and Buddhist teacher who has specialised in working with people with kundalini syndrome.
+Tara Springett is a fully qualified and licensed psychotherapist and Buddhist teacher who has specialised in working with kundalini awakening symptoms.
+She offers skype/phone sessions.
+Find more information here: kundalini healing

 Find information about sessions with Tara here: kundalini healing